asherikov/codeincomplete/README.md

 Introduction
 ============

-This is a collection of my passive-aggressive notes on software development, which are mostly obvious, but have to be repeated time to time.
+This is a collection of my passive-aggressive notes on software development.
 It primarily concerns C++, Linux, and robotic applications, in other words, embedded / headless systems consisting of a large number of heterogeneous software components, running with minimal human intervention.
+Sections of the document are ordered by decreasing level of abstraction.

 First principles
 ================